What Volunteers Need to Know Before They Go

 Q: Is there a minimum age requirement to volunteer for Rock the Block?

 A. Yes.
 Volunteers over the age of 18 are invited and encouraged to join Rock the Block to be a part of the impact.
-Minors between the ages of 14-18 are welcome to volunteer.
-We do, however, require a parent or adult to stay with their children at all time.
-Minors are not allowed to operate equipment or power tools.
+Minors between the ages of 14 and 18 are welcome to volunteer.
+We do, however, require a parent or adult to stay with their children at all times.
+Minors are not allowed to operate equipment or power tools. |

 Q: How do I schedule a volunteer group?
 Is there a group registration form, or does everyone need to register individually?

 A: With registration and advance notice, groups can schedule to volunteer at Rock the Block.
 Groups are also welcome to join our regularly scheduled Habitat build site and ReStore opportunities.
-Check our online monthly calendar for specific dates and times.
+Check our online monthly calendar for specific dates and times. |

 Q: What days of the week can we schedule a group for Rock the Block?

-A: With registration and advance notice, groups can schedule a volunteer opportunity for Rock the Block on event days (Thursday, September 12th, Friday, September 13th or Saturday, September 14th), as well as event setup or teardown days.
-We always do our best to accommodate groups during workdays.
+A: With registration and advance notice, groups can schedule a volunteer opportunity for Rock the Block on event days (Thursday, September 25th, Friday, September 26th, or Saturday, September 27th), as well as event setup or teardown days.
+We always do our best to accommodate groups during workdays. |

 Q: Can I complete community service hours to graduate, or earn credit by volunteering with the Greater Green Bay Habitat for Humanity?

 A: Yes!
-We welcome all students to volunteer in our ReStore and select special projects for Greater Green Bay Habitat at for Humanity to fulfill their school or organization’s service hour requirements.
+We welcome all students to volunteer in our ReStore and select special projects for Greater Green Bay Habitat for Humanity to fulfill their school or organization’s service hour requirements.
 During Rock the Block, you can request a signature, documentation, or paperwork after you’ve completed your hours.
-Depending on the number of community service hours needed to be completed, we invite you to consider other volunteer opportunities and share your skills and talent in support of our mission.
+Depending on the number of community service hours needed to be completed, we invite you to consider other volunteer opportunities and share your skills and talents in support of our mission. |

-A: There is no limit but make sure to tell us the number of volunteers in your group so we can plan in advance to make the experience enjoyable for everyone.
-We cannot guarantee groups can work at the same site together, but we try our best to keep work close by, or on the same work site.
+A: There is no limit, but make sure to tell us the number of volunteers in your group so we can plan in advance to make the experience enjoyable for everyone.
+We cannot guarantee groups can work at the same site together, but we try our best to keep work close by, or on the same work site. |